 And with terrifying suddenness, they were gone.
 As swiftly as a thought of death, it was harsh reality, a reality that became far too common in our time.
 Thirty-five students studying abroad with Syracuse University were struck down from the sky on Pan Am Flight 103 on December 21, 1988, along with 224 other passengers and eleven Lockerbie residents, victims of a terrorist bombing.

-Those who knew and loved these young people will never forget the moment they discovered the nearly unbearable truth.
+Those who knew and loved these people will never forget the moment they discovered the nearly unbearable truth.
 They will forever carry with them in their mind the picture of where they were, who brought the news, on whose shoulders they cried

 But in the long process of grief, there is the comfort that comes from other memories.
 Memories of the loved person in the glory of youth, bright-eyed and eager for whatever came next.
 Ready to be part of things.
 Ready for hard work.
 Ready for fun.